mutirri/conda-build-wiki/Tutorial:-Building-Conda-Packages-----WORKING-DRAFT.md

 `$ which conda`

 finds the executable where you have just installed it.
+If you did not prepend the conda path (which is the default), the `which` command will not find the conda executable.
+You'll have to supply its path explicitly or create a soft link, etc.

 It's a useful habit to do